uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   of the software/source.
 For small and short-lived projects this can be a good choice.

+Note that with the exception of CC0 (i.e. public domain dedication) [CC](https://creativecommons.org/) licenses are not appropriate for software (although they can be used for software documentation).

 Practical steps:
 - Create a `LICENSES/` folder ([example](https://github.com/bast/runtest/tree/main/LICENSES)).
 - Put the unmodified license text